ex. How do I apply for admission?

 to your student in preparing to enroll here.
 The dates for Freshman

 as they are available.
-Students admitted for Fall 2013 will be able to choose a
+Students admitted for fall will be able to choose a

 Parents often have questions about